0xPolygon/polygon-docs/docs/learn/agglayer.md

 Let’s dig further into how this design enables safe cross-chain interaction under different interoperability scenarios.

+### Interoperability scenarios

-#### Asynchronous interoperability
+#### Asynchronous case

-In this case, chains decide to temporarily assume that transactions and state transitions from other chains are going to be settled on Ethereum prior to validity proofs being submitted to the AggLayer.
+In this case, chains decide to temporarily assume that transactions and state transitions from other chains are going to be settled on Ethereum before validity proofs are submitted to the AggLayer.
 For example, in the case of the atomic cross-chain transfer between Alice (on chain A) and Bob (on chain B):

 1. Alice needs to lock or burn tokens in block $A_1$ in order to mint and transfer them to Bob on chain B. Chain A submits a batch and message queue without a validity proof.